clouddrove-sandbox/terraform-aws-vpc-bot/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe your changes

+added pull request template

+## Bug description

+Clearly and concisely describe the problem.

 ## Issue ticket number and link

+there was no issue

+## Solution description

+describe your code changes in detail for reviewers.
+Explain the technical solution you have provided and how it fixes the issue case.

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code